How Long Can Root Canal Pain Last After the Procedure?

 Why Might There Be Pain After a Root Canal?

-When a dental procedure is performed on a tooth it can make the tooth and the area around it sore for a few days.
+When root canal therapy is performed on an infected tooth it can make the tooth and the area around it sore for a few days.
 Dental work can irritate the gum tissue and support structures of the tooth.
-Pressure is often applied to the tooth during the procedure that can lead to pain or discomfort afterwards once the anesthesia wears off.
-All of this is normal and no cause for concern, as long as the pain is mild and that it subsides after a few days.
+Pressure is often applied to the infected tooth during the endodontic treatment that can lead to pain or discomfort afterwards once the anesthesia wears off.
+All of this is normal and no cause for concern, as long as the pain is mild and that the tooth pain subsides after a few days.

 A Root Canal Can Reduce or Eliminate Pain

-Sometimes a root canal is needed because a tooth is infected.
-An infected tooth can be extremely painful, requiring immediate attention to provide relief.
-The root canal procedure includes removal of the nerves inside of the tooth, which means that you should no longer feel any pain in the tooth itself afterwards.
+Sometimes a root canal is needed because of an infected tooth.
+A tooth infection can be extremely painful, requiring immediate attention to relieve pain.
+The root canal procedure includes removal of the nerves inside of the infected tooth, which means that you should no longer feel any pain in the treated tooth itself afterwards.
 If your dentist recommends a root canal for a tooth that is not infected but at risk, you can prevent pain by having the root canal done proactively.

 Why Choose Doctors Lake Family Dental for your Root Canal?

 Doctors Lake Family Dental provides root canal treatment for patients of all ages.
-Whether you have a severe toothache that needs to be addressed or your dentist finds a deep cavity that is putting your tooth at risk of infection, it is wise to have a root canal.
-A root canal done by Doctors Lake Family Dental is more likely to relieve or prevent pain than it is to cause you pain.
+Whether you have a severe toothache that needs to be addressed or your dentist finds a deep cavity that is putting you at risk for a tooth infection, it is wise to have a root canal.
+A root canal done by Doctors Lake Family Dental is more likely to prevent or relieve pain than it is to cause you pain.

 Call 904-264-6700 today to schedule or request an appointment.